 .Cartographies of an Expedition is a study of a collection of seven rocks gathered along the course of several journeys through the North American continent; materialized through large format graphite drawings and site specific cartographical artifacts.

-Like in the expedition, the concepts of landmark, specimen, cartography, and topography are implemented as a means to discuss ideas related to material displacement, tensions between the land-scape and the law-scape, the cartographic and the geopoetic; and relationships between micro and macro geographic scales.
+Like in the expedition, the concepts of landmark, specimen, cartography, and topography are implemented as a means to explore ideas related to material displacement, and to question the cultural devices used to structure and understand space.
+These processes of juxtaposition generate tensions between the land-scape and the law-scape, the cartographic and the geopoetic, the fluidity of the environment and the rigid construct of the geopolitic -while establishing relationships between micro and macro geographic scales.

 Out of respect and in consideration for the geological history preceding the finding of these stones, I developed a series of cartographical artifacts, including map sections, latitude and longitude coordinates, photographs taken at the sites, and sample textures.
 Trying to understand the stone as an abstracted landscape extraction, I carefully studied the surface of a section within these rocks and made a series of graphite drawings.
 Once these were finished, the area corresponding to the drawing was excavated in the stone.

-Graphite drawing on Hahnemühle paper (127 x 97 cm)
+Graphite on Hahnemühle paper 127 x 97 cm